For how long should I be a postdoc - title

 Some may think that a postdoc is a nice way of extending the student lifestyle for a few years.
 Others may consider it an important additional training to qualify for industry positions

-The numbers differ slightly per country and field, but – as a rule of thumb – only 10% of all postdocs continue an academic career, and only half of those become professors.
+The numbers differ slightly per country and field, but – as a rule of thumb – only 10% of all postdocs continue an academic career, and only half of those become tenured professors.
 Read more here: Should I become a professor? and Is being a professor worth it?

 scientist reflecting whether he should do a postdoc anyway